 “I do know this.
 My 2019 plan is to intermittent fast and to let a burner supplement do what Burners actually do- and in this case I mean, suppress my hunger, rev my body temp up, help my mood and focus.
 The notion of magic pills is a myth.
 But appetite suppression helps a lot.
 I tried hydroxy and didn’t even have time to workout due to schedule change, and I still lost weight.
 So combining something like that with 3-4 days of lifting and some cardio would be… who knows.”

 All in all, fat burners can be used to help increase your chances of success.
 Many people will find that when using them, sticking with a fat loss diet plan and a regular exercise program feels considerably easier.

 This being said, remember that no fat burner is meant to completely replace a proper diet and exercise program.
 Both of those need to be part of your overall regime in order to see the results that you’re looking for.

 Too many people take a fat burner and think they will automatically see fat loss results but this is not the case.
 A fat burner is simply meant to augment the protocol you are already doing.
-If you use them wit the right approach and mindset while using a dosage that’s right for you, you should see good results from using this type of supplement.
+That’s why it is so important to have a program in your corner that can help you make healthier lifestyle choices.

 Shannon Clark, B.S., C.P.T., holds a degree in Exercise Science from the University of Alberta, where she specialized in Sports Performance and Psychology.
 In addition to her degree, she is an AFLCA certified personal trainer and has been working in the field for over 12 years now, helping others lose weight, build muscle, and improve their athletic performance.
 She’s worked with people of all ages and helped them find the right fitness path for themselves.
 Shannon has been published in Oxygen Magazine, Bodybuilding.com, Lifehack.org, T-Nation.com, Leankitchenqueen.com, Sheknows.com and more.